TVTower/TVTower/docs/manual_en.md

 Game Speed
 ==========

-You can change the game's speed with the "up" and "down" arrow keys.
-There are also preset speeds.
-For this, see the end of the "Keyboard Shortcuts for the Developer Version".
-The "left" and "right" arrow keys alter the game speed and the movement speed of the in-game characters.
+There are three preset speeds that can be selected via the buttons below the clock.
+The section "Keyboard Shortcuts for the Developer Version" contains further options for fast-forwarding.

 Movement of In-Game Characters
 ==============================